angular/angular/src/lib/autocomplete/autocomplete.md

 ### Setting separate control and display values

-If you want the option's control value (what is saved in the form) to be different than the option's display value (what is displayed in the actual text field), you'll need to set the `displayWith` property on your autocomplete element.
+If you want the option's control value (what is saved in the form) to be different than the option's display value (what is displayed in the text field), you'll need to set the `displayWith` property on your autocomplete element.
 A common use case for this might be if you want to save your data as an object, but display just one of the option's string properties.